18F/uswds-jekyll/pages/guide/Ceres_JupyterHub_User_Guide.md

   * Open Source

 # Launching Jupyter
+---
 There are multiple approaches for accessing the Jupyter stack on Ceres.

 * Port Foward with Putty - [Video Coming Soon]()
 * Port Foward with Secure Shell (SSH) - [Video Coming Soon]()
 * JupyterHub (see below)

-The easist and most succinct method to launch JupyterLab is through the JupyterHub interface.
-To access the hub, you must have a functioning SCINet account.
+The easist and most succinct method to launch JupyterLab is the JupyterHub interface.
+To access, you must have a functioning SCINet account.
 To setup an account, see the [quickstart guide](https://usda-ars-gbru.github.io/scinet-site/guide/quickstart).
 Below are the instructions, followed by a video of the process.

 1. **Go To:** COMING SOON
 2. **Log into JupyterHub** (SCINet credentials)